-PCB: polychlorinated biphenyl RAL: remedial action level
+RAL: remedial action level

-3.3 Groundwater Seepage and Dispersion
+2.2.3 Groundwater Seepage and Dispersion

 Direct measurements of groundwater seepage rates in the project area were not available.
 Therefore, seepage rates were estimated from the groundwater flow modeling study documented by Fabritz et. al. (1998).
-In this study, a three-dimensional model of the Duwamish River Basin was developed using the US Geological Survey MODFLOW framework.
-As part of that study, predicted cumulative discharge to LDW was presented as a function of location along 12 miles of river (see Figure G-3, which is adapted from Figure 11 of Fabritz et al. [1998]).
-To estimate the seepage rate in Area 18, the change in cumulative discharge with distance in the project area, as shown in Figure G-3, was reviewed.
+In this study, a 3D model of the Duwamish River Basin was developed using the U.S. Geological Survey MODFLOW framework.
+As part of that study, predicted cumulative discharge to LDW was presented as a function of location along 12 miles of river.
+(See Figure G-3, which is adapted from Figure 11 of Fabritz et al. [1998].)
+To estimate the seepage rate in the example cap design area, the change in cumulative discharge with distance in the project area, as shown in Figure G-3, was reviewed.
 The increase in discharge with distance appears to differ somewhat among three sections of the river.
 Discharge is predicted to be the greatest from the river outlet to RM 2.75, as illustrated by the steeper slope shown in Figure G-3.
-The slope becomes flatter from RM 2.75 to RM 5; Area 18 is located between RM 3.6 and RM 3.7 (identified by a star on Figure G-3).
-The flatter slope from RM 6 to 9.5 suggests lower discharge to the LDW in this area.
+The slope becomes flatter from RM 2.75 to RM 5; the example cap design area is located between RMs 3.6 and 3.7 (identified by a star on Figure G-3).
+The flatter slope from RMs 6 to 9.5 suggests lower discharge to the LDW in this area.